NJIT-WIS/project-management-github-activity/README.md

 4. When to docker build vs. docker compose up [1]
 5. docker -d command in the cheat sheet not working [1]
 6. How to fix OAuth token issue when actions fails [1]
-7. How learning code can benefit in other jobs, not just front and back ending [1]
+7. While we discussed it in class, still not 1000% sure what docker does
-8. What makes one coding language better than the other, and how can they compliment each other [1]
+8.
-9. How Cloud Servers are created and protected [1]
+9.
 #### Things we want to know next**
 1. Vue [1]
 2. Angular [1]